 - Professional Sealing for Natural Stone Surfaces

 As it turns out, there’s a good reason for this range of opinions.
 Not all stone countertops need to be sealed.
-Some types of granite, like Ubatuba granite for instance, is so dense that it won’t absorb anything anyway (has a very low absorption rate and very low chance of staining).
+Some types of granite, like Ubatuba granite, for instance, is so dense that it won’t absorb anything anyway.
+It has a very low absorption rate and a low chance of staining.

-However, the vast majority of natural stone countertops do need to be sealed once in awhile.
+However, the vast majority of natural stone countertops do need to be sealed once in a while.
 This is particularly true of counters with a honed finish.
 For these stones, sealant plays a vital role in keeping your countertop resistant to stains.
-Sealant also makes it easier to keep your countertop clean and looking good.
+A sealant also makes it easier to keep your kitchen countertop clean and looking good.

 The porosity of a stone is influenced by the number of channels, or micro-voids, in the stone itself.
 Granite has a reputation as a particularly non-porous stone.
 Marble is usually more porous.